|Rare Book & Manuscript Library|

 This collection has no restrictions.

-This collection is located off-site.
-You will need to request this material at least three (3) business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+The following box is located offsite: Box 1.
+You will need to request this material from the Rare Book and Manuscript Library at least three business in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.